Texas Open (squash): History of the Texas Open

 In May 2000, Dallas hosted a $17,000 WISPA Tour event.
 The initial spark came from when one of their players saw a women's tour event in and began inquiries on how to bring WISPA to town.
 But that spark actually first caught fire in Dallas rather than Houston for two reasons.
-In 1999 WISPA President Sarah Fitz-Gerald came to for an exhibition with local teaching pro Aidan Harrison.
+In 1999 WISPA President Sarah Fitz-Gerald came to Dallas for an exhibition with local teaching pro Aidan Harrison.
 Everyone in the large audience was impressed by her style and athleticism as she beat him.
-In addition, already had a top woman teaching pro in Thelma Van Eck.
+In addition, Dallas already had a top woman teaching pro in Thelma Van Eck.
 Having suffered on court with her, local players understood only too well how tough Thelma could be and were now curious how she might fare against the world's best.
 The stage was set for the WISPA Dallas Open!
 On the international court at the Downtown Dallas YMCA, one of only five proper 21’ courts in the whole Metroplex at the time, World #1 Cassie Jackman (playing under her married name, Campion) beat World #2 Leilani Joyce for the crown in four games.
 Local heroine Van Eck had failed to halt Joyce's march in the first round but had played valiantly.
 She had qualified for the main draw with a victory over rising star Natalie Grinham, ranked 30th in the world at the time.
 Many players travelled to for the festivities.
 Their most recent installment of the Texas Open had been two years earlier and it would be two more years until the next one, but a new seed was sown.